The Next Chapter for US Green Industrial Strategy

 The next administration has three jobs to finish: accelerate economic growth through the clean energy transition, bolster manufacturing competitiveness, and deliver real jobs and cost savings to local communities.

-Several years ago, the US Congress recognized that the United States was not positioning itself to lead in the creation and deployment of some of the most innovative and competitive technologies of the 21st century.
+Several years ago, US federal policymakers recognized that the United States was not positioning itself to lead in the creation and deployment of some of the most innovative and competitive technologies of the 21st century.
 As a result, it passed a set of landmark legislation — the Bipartisan Infrastructure Law (BIL), CHIPS and Science Act (CHIPS), and Inflation Reduction Act (IRA) — under an ambitious new green industrial strategy.
 These policies have transformed the US clean energy investment landscape in record time — opening up new opportunities for communities throughout the United States.
 To fully realize these opportunities, Congress and the new administration must double down on this approach to ensure they can continue to bolster manufacturing competitiveness, revitalize communities, and deliver affordable energy to families and businesses alike.

 Sustaining Momentum